AgrimPrasad/Multiplayer-GameOfLife/README.md

 1. The browser connects to a Node.js API which allows multiple clients to share the same world-view.

-1. Each client is assigned a unique nickname and colour.
-This information is saved in a browser cookie the first time a user hits the API and is retrieved from the browser cookie on subsequent visits.

-1. When a user clicks anywhere on the grid, a live cell is created at that location with the user's colour.
+1) When a user clicks anywhere on the grid, a live cell is created at that location with the user's colour.
 A given cell is associated with a single colour throughout its lifetime and dead cells are coloured white.

-1. When a dead cell is revived, it is given a colour which is the mathematical average of its neighbours.
+1) When a dead cell is revived, it is given a colour which is the mathematical average of its neighbours.

-1. User connection/disconnection logic is handed off to socket.io + cookie handling of user details.
+1) User connection/disconnection logic is handed off to socket.io + cookie handling of user details.

 #### Server Logic

-1. The server-side logic is implemented as a set of REST-ful API endpoints, which provide functionality such as user management and grid state management.
+1. The server-side logic is implemented as a set of REST-ful API endpoints and socket.io pub-sub messages, which together provide functionality such as user management and grid state management.

-#### Server API Documentation

-The API is documented using [OpenAPI 3.0](https://swagger.io/docs/specification/about/) (previously known as Swagger) and is available at [TODO add link]
+1. Each client is assigned a unique nickname and colour on initial connection through socket.io

+1. The list of users is broadcast to all clients, which then display this information on the frontend in real-time.

+1. Events from the frontend (such as user clicks on the grid, start of simulation etc.) are all synchronised using socket.io pub-sub messages.

+   1. In general, the flow of messages is `client creates event` -> emits event to server -> server updates shared state if applicable (e.g. list of users or active cells) -> server broadcasts the update to all users.

+1. Client connection/dis-connection events are handled using socket.io's built-in functionality to detect such events.
+Furthermore, care is taken on the client to sync the latest grid state and user list state immediately after reconnection.

 ## Extension Ideas

+1. Document the API using [OpenAPI 3.0](https://swagger.io/docs/specification/about/) (previously known as Swagger).

-1. For scaling the server, the list of users and there associated metadata (such as username and colours) could be stored in a shared cache such as Redis.
+1. Server scaling: The list of users and there associated metadata (such as username and colours) could be stored in a shared cache such as Redis.
 The same could be done for the global grid state.

-This way, each server instance becomes stateless by itself, with the actual state being stored/retrieved by each instance from Redis.
-Furthermore, redis locks can be used to prevent race conditions in updates with multiple instances.
+   1. This way, each server instance becomes stateless by itself, with the actual state being stored/retrieved by each instance from Redis.
+   1. Furthermore, redis locks can be used to prevent race conditions in updates with multiple instances.

 1. User authentication could be implemented as an additional set of `user` endpoints.
 Unauthenticated users would not be able to access any grid-specific endpoints.